How to deal with a toxic manager

 James is a member of the Hero Journey, the coaching program for MBB consultants.

-James improved his productivity and confidence after a few weeks in the program.
+He improved his productivity and confidence after a few weeks in the program.
 He started speaking up in leadership meetings, becoming more proactive and visible.

 In the recent feedback session, James’s manager mentioned that he had made a sharp turnaround, and she is very optimistic about his future in the firm.